verygoodsecurity/vgs-show-ios/README.md

 ## Demo Application
 Demo application for collecting card data on iOS is <a href="https://github.com/verygoodsecurity/vgs-show-ios/tree/main/VGSShowDemoApp">here</a>.

+Also you can reveal PDF files with VGShow iOS SDK.
+Check our demo with redact and reveal pdf file [use case.](./VGSShowDemoApp/VGSShowDemoApp/Controllers/UseCases/ShowPDF/)

 ### Releases
 To follow `VGSShowSDK` updates and changes check the [releases](https://github.com/verygoodsecurity/vgs-show-ios/releases) page.